TOWN OF SPIDER LAKE, SAWYER CO., WI

 BOARD OF SUPERVISORS MONTHLY MEETING

-The Town of Spider Lake Board of Supervisors monthly meeting was called to order by Town Chair Hucker immediately following the Special Town Board meeting at approximately 6:20 PM.
-Present were Hucker, Brandt, McGuiness, Cerman, Huot, Clerk Ferda, Treasurer Overman, Fire Chief Nelson and Lead Worker Fogal.
+The Town of Spider Lake Board of Supervisors monthly meeting was called to order by Town Chair Hucker at 7:00 PM.
+Present were Hucker, McGuiness, Cerman, Huot, Clerk Ferda, Treasurer Overman and Fire Chief Nelson.
+Supervisor Brandt was absent.